 Emir Mahieddin is an anthropologist specialized in the study of Pentecostalism in Sweden, on which he has been working continuously since 2009.
 He is a researcher at the CNRS and member of the CéSor, at the Ecole des Hautes Etudes en Sciences Sociales (EHESS) in Paris, France.
 He joined the CRS as a postdoctoral researcher in April 2017.
 He now cooperates with the Centre within the frame of the project Pentecostal Migrants in Secular Sweden : Influences and Challenges, for which he was granted fundings by the Swedish Science Council in november 2018.

 Emir Mahieddin has a variety of research interests, ranging from the use of daily metaphors, to nationhood, freedom, religious music and entrepreneurship.
 He is also interested in ethics and the construction of moral subjectivities through religious discourse.
 He is especially interested in the condition of moral minorities in contemporary Europe.
 He has wider interests for the history of anthropology and anthropological theory, on which he published several papers.
+He translated to French two founding texts on post-modern ethnography, extracted from the classic "Writing Culture" edited by James Clifford and George Marcus in 1986.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.